TheFackelmayerLab/RepEnrich2n/README.md

 1. Prepare your computer setup and install required software
 2. Download the genome of choice, and its RepeatMasker annotation file
 3. Prepare additional files for the RepEnrich2n analysis
-4. Run the RepEnrich2n analysis to determine read counts of every repeat
+4. Run the RepEnrich2n analysis to determine read counts for every repeat
 5. Perform statistical evaluation of the RepEnrich2n count data

 Step 1 must be done only once for as many analyses you plan to run.
 Step 2 and a good part of step 3 must be performed once per genome.
 Parts of step 3 and step 4 are performed for every individual sample (e.g. separately for each biological replicate and condition).
 Step 5 is done once per desired statistical analysis (e.g. all replicates and conditions together). <br><br>